Things to Do at Fort Adelaide (La Citadelle)

 Central Courtyard

-The main parade ground where soldiers once gathered, now offering a peaceful space to explore and photograph the fortress interior
+The main parade ground where soldiers once drilled, now a peaceful space surrounded by the fort's walls.
+It's surprisingly atmospheric, especially in the late afternoon light.

 Signal Mountain Views